 Dependence does not automatically translate to addiction, but this is the transition toward addiction.
 Addiction is defined as the continued use of a drug despite clear consequences.
 If the lines become blurred and you find yourself stealing to support the habit, this could be a clear cut sign of the early stages of addiction.

 Estazolam addiction, if left untreated, can pose serious health risks to the user.
-While addiction is a severe and sometimes fatal disease, the latest research and medicines it has made it a treatable disease with treatment netting positive results.
+While addiction is a severe and sometimes fatal disease, the latest research and medications have made it more treatable, netting positive results.
 Like most benzodiazepines, estazolam runs the risk of presenting dangerous withdrawal symptoms.
 Treating the addiction should begin with medical detox.
 Detox is the highest level of care in the continuum of treatment.
-This is also known as a medically managed intensive inpatient treatment that offers 24 hours of supervised medical care.
+This is also known as a medically managed intensive inpatient treatment that offers 24 hours per day of supervised medical care.
 You will be treated with medications that help alleviate and manage symptoms of withdrawal.

 Upon completion of detox, your team of doctors will work with you to develop a medical plan that highlights your unique therapy requirements, the type of treatment you will receive, and a relapse prevention plan.
 These are subject to change if you don’t respond as anticipated, and the staff will adjust your plan accordingly.